rinusser/CodeSnifferUtils/FEATURES.md

       asdf(1 , 2);      //OK by default, invalid if includeFunctionCallCommas is enabled }

 Whitespaces before separators can be removed by phpcbf automatically.
+Semicolons directly following other semicolons across multiple lines won't be fixed as this conflicts with another automatic fixer.

 This sniff will also handle spacing *after* separators later.